mariabohorquez/jekyll-now/_posts/2018-01-03-Resourse-Master-List.md

 - [Arch Linux based installer, Official Distro is called Anarchy Linux.](https://arch-anywhere.org/download/)

 - [Black Arch](https://blackarch.org/downloads.html): can be an OS on it's own, but I use it as a package database, so I can use pacman to download pentester tools as needed.

+## To mantain this page I use

+- [Prose](prose.io) to write posts for this blog.
+- This [repository](https://github.com/barryclark/jekyll-now) as a template for the blog.